 We are passionate about achieving change by working with NGOs and governments to ensure women’s priorities are at the centre of international policies and programmes.
 Women must have control over the decisions that affect their lives - from quality education, to decent jobs, to political voice, to living free from violence.

 “I know that I can trust GADN to work in solidarity with all WROs including southern women’s rights organisations to promote priorities of mutual interest.”

 - Dinah Musindarwezo, Director of Policy & Communications, Womankind.
 Previously CEO of FEMNET

 We provide expert advice, develop best practice and support our members to share skills and knowledge.
 Independent of government funding, we have a strong track-record of influencing the UK Government and international institutions on women’s rights.

-Our vision is of a world where social justice and gender equality prevail and where all women and girls are able to realise their rights free from discrimination.
+We are part of a fast-growing global feminist movement.
+Working collaboratively with women’s organisations in the global south, we are determined to build a world where gender equality prevails and where all women and girls realise their rights free from violence and discrimination.

 “GADN has created such an important women’s rights space and voice in the sector.
 It provides excellent political judgement, professional insights and trustworthy analysis on which ActionAid colleagues and I can rely.”